ibm-messaging/mq-ansible/README.md

 ## Requirements

-- `ansible` and `ansible-lint` is required on your local machine to run playbooks implementing this collection.
+- `ansible` and `ansible-lint` are required on your local machine to run playbooks implementing this collection.
 - An Ubuntu target machine is required to run MQ.

 ## Roles for IBM MQ installation